GLOSSARY OF TERMS

 Spirit of the Law: The purpose, or intent, of a law.
 The spirit of any given law is the hoped for change, or benefit, that the law will produce from a less desirable condition to a more desirable condition, as predicted by the designers of the law.

 Statute: A law of government that has been enacted by the government’s legislative assembly.

 T - Z

 Theocracy: An authoritarian form of government in which the heads of a religious belief system constitute the sovereign.

 Theory: A coherent explanation of a group of related natural phenomena.
 Theories are not directly observable in their entirety but are supported and refined by a preponderance of facts and ongoing scientific studies.
-Examples of theories are gravity, biological evolution, and the big bang theory for the origin of the universe.
+Examples of theories are biological evolution and the big bang theory for the origin of the universe.

 True Democracy: A government that meets all three requirements of democracy and thus fully satisfies the purpose of democracy.
-See also requirements of democracy.
+See also Requirements of Democracy.

 Wisdom: Knowledge combined with prudent and just judgment in the use of that knowledge.